sledorze/HaxeManual/md/manual/type-system-type-parameters.md

 ## 3.2 Type Parameters

 Haxe allows parametrization of a number of types, as well as [class fields](class-field.md) and [enum constructors](types-enum-constructor.md).
 Type parameters are defined by enclosing comma-separated type parameter names in angle brackets `<>`.
-A simple example from the standard library is `Array`:
+A simple example from the Haxe Standard Library is `Array`:

 ```haxe
 class Array<T> {